facebookresearch/ParlAI/docs/source/observations.rst

 observations
 ============

-The primary medium for information flow in ParlAI is a python ``dict`` containing the actions of an agent (to be observed by a different agent).
+The primary medium for messages and other information flow in ParlAI is a python ``dict`` containing the actions of an agent (observable by other agents or the environment).

 We generally refer to this as an observation dict.
 One should be created by an agent's ``act()`` function, and it will be passed